Cross Stitch

 It is recommended to use at least a small expand value (e.g. 0.2) on cross stitch elements.

-Trim After Trim the thread after sewing this object.
+Determines if the thread is trimmed after sewing this object.

-Stop After Stop the machine after sewing this object.
+Determines if the machine is stopped after sewing this object.
 Before stopping it will jump to the stop position (frame out) if defined.

 Sample Files Including Cross Stitches